Cusco routes

 You will want an extra day planned in after the Salkantay Trek for several reasons: general rest and recovery, a massage, and travel admin such as washing your clothes and repacking before heading on to your next destination.

-The 5 days are intense, and you will come back feeling fantastic but also in need of a bit of rest and relaxation.
+The 5 day trek is intense, and you will come back feeling fantastic but also in need of a bit of rest and relaxation.

 If you need some ideas for backpacking routes and itineraries across South America , then the posts below have everything you need: